nospamcalfee/pico-ap-configure/README.md

 pretty vague.
 The prime example in this project is how POST works and how an AP works.

+To actually create an iot device that needs to start in ap mode, just give an invalid WIFI_SSID or WIFI_PASSWORD in the cmake command.
+Then after the app starts and tries to connect for 30 seconds, after timeout it will start the access point (by default name picow_test).
+You can then connect to that ap, and then access the html in a browser at 192.168.4.1 and set the actual wifi credentials you have locally.
+That is the point of this, applications.

 ### still to be done.

 In many iot apps, especially ones that do not use mdns, each device needs to